naftalic/ddmif/_build/html/_sources/portfolio_weights.md

 To expand on the concept of targeting a portfolio's benchmark beta, we can also specify a range for each of the portfolio's other factor exposures.
 This is known as **factor tilting**, where the portfolio is adjusted to increase exposure to certain factors and decrease exposure to others based on market conditions and our view on the factors.
 For example, if a portfolio manager believes the market will rally, they may wish to have a higher market beta than the benchmark while keeping other factor exposures equal to the benchmark, thus tilting the portfolio towards the market factor.

 The factor exposure of a portfolio is determined by the weighted average of the factor exposures of individual stocks.
-We can represent this with an $N x K$ matrix $B$, where $K$ is the number of relevant factors, and $β_{i,k}$ is the exposure of stock $i$ to factor $k$.
+We can represent this with an $N \times K$ matrix $B$, where $K$ is the number of relevant factors, and $β_{i,k}$ is the exposure of stock $i$ to factor $k$.
 The factor exposure of a portfolio with weight $w$ is simply $B^\top w$.
 Therefore, we can add a general factor exposure constraint to ensure the portfolio is tilted towards certain factors.

 By assigning a minimum exposure value (such as 0.9) to a particular factor, the portfolio manager can express their management style and orient the portfolio towards certain types of investments.
 For example, setting the first element of β to 0.9 for the growth factor would tilt the portfolio towards growth investments.

 # Tracking-error minimization
 Portfolio managers who use benchmarks often use the minimization of tracking error (TE) approach to construct their portfolios.
-There are two methods to formulate this optimization problem: one approach minimizes the TE given an expected excess return over the benchmark, while the other maximizes the expected excess return over the benchmark subject to a maximum TE constraint.
+There are two methods to formulate this optimization problem:
+* one approach minimizes the TE given an expected excess return over the benchmark,
+* while the other maximizes the expected excess return over the benchmark subject to a maximum TE constraint.

-To minimize TE, portfolio managers use the standard deviation of portfolio returns minus benchmark returns:
+To minimize TE, portfolio managers use the standard deviation ($s$) of portfolio returns minus benchmark returns:

 $$
 \text{TE}=s(r_P-r_B)=\sqrt{V(r_P-r_B)}.